emgong/double-takes/app/posts/2013-08-29-great-technical-talks.md

 1. Timeless aspects of writing software that are always relevant, applied to the technologies we tend to find ourselves working with today
 2. Near-term trends and innovations that people can grapple with or adopt today in hopes of being well-positioned tomorrow
-3. Medium-term rumblings emerging from ongoing conversations in communities and standards groups to address the intractable problems of today.
-Nuanced discussion of issues like these are an opportunity both to analyze the nature of today's hard problems and to provide informed speculation as to the sort of solutions that may soon emerge
+3. Medium-term rumblings from ongoing conversations in communities and standards groups to address the intractable problems of today.
+Nuanced discussion of issues like these is an opportunity both to analyze the nature of today's hard problems and to provide informed speculation as to the sort of solutions that may soon emerge
-4. Long-term visions of the future that contextualize today's fashions within the broader strokes of computing history and upon which we can find inspiration to play and experiment with bold, new ideas that might spur the next big thing
+4. Long-term visions of the future that contextualize today's fashions within the broader strokes of computing history and upon which we can find inspiration to play and experiment with bold, new ideas that we otherwise wouldn't make time for

 I expect that most talks will fall into the first two categories (as they're the most abundant and immediately relevant), but I'm working hard to secure a few high-quality talks in the third and fourth categories, as well.